Ramengel/demo/README.md

 ### Modules

-- Fixture module - in this module we can crud fixtures that in active contest
+- match module - in this module we can crud matches that in active contest
-- contest module - this module create contest and assign fixtures to this contest
+- contest module - this module create contest and assign matches to this contest
-- prediction module - each user can create prediction on each fixture
+- prediction module - each user can create prediction on each match
   - to Make prediction user request need pass TG middlewares to be sure credentials are valid
 - tg-user module - is module where user can login or authorize